SinclairQL/sQLux/README.md

 The 32bit build can be built using win32 threads for XP compatibility and therefore does not include the high resolution timer support.

-# uqlxrc
+# sqlux.ini

-The emulator currently reads an existing uqlxrc file, so it will re-use any uQlx setup already existing.
+The emulator currently reads an existing sqlux.ini file, so it will re-use any uQlx setup already existing.

 NOTE: ROMIM has changed to now only accept 1 rom name